 And Other Stories is also delighted to announce a media partnership with Big Issue North for the 2019 Northern Book Prize.
 ‘We’re really pleased to be working with this great independent publisher to champion northern writers,’ said Antonia Charlesworth, Big Issue North deputy editor.
 ‘Our readers value our books coverage – plus we get a chance to read some good books – so we look forward to promoting this year’s prize.’
 For our part, we love Big Issue North, which not only does amazing work for its vendors and in tackling poverty and homelessness, but has really good books coverage, for which we and our authors have often been grateful, for example these lovely Q&As with Enrique Vila-Matas, Michelle Tea and Christine Schutt.
 We couldn’t think of a better first partner for the prize.

-Submissions for the 2019 Northern Book Prize are open from now until midnight on Tuesday 18 December 2018.
+Submissions for the 2019 Northern Book Prize are now closed.
+Good luck to everyone who submitted an entry.

 Read our terms and conditions.